bao-project/bao-docs/source/development/licensing.rst

 With Apache 2.0. a developer **can't**...

-* Hold liable the owner of this software for eventual charges derived from any damages
+* Hold the software owners liable for eventual charges derived from any damages
 * Use any contributors' names, trademarks, or logos